Codecademy/docs/content/kotlin/concepts/strings/terms/removeRange/removeRange.md

   - 'paths/computer-science'
 ---

-The **`removeRange()`** method in Kotlin is used to remove a specified range of characters from a string.The removeRange() method returns a new `string` with the specified range of characters removed.
+The **`removeRange()`** method in Kotlin is used to remove a specified range of characters from a string.
+It returns a new string with the specified range of characters removed.

 ## Syntax